An open letter to the graduating class of 2021

 A Few Things I Would Like to Share With You

 Bacteria are one-celled (unicellular) microorganisms that can only be seen with a microscope, but as they reproduce they can form rapidly into huge, fuzzy colonies that can be easily seen with the naked eye.
 The purpose of doing this science experiment is to demonstrate to students how quickly bacteria can reproduce, in a geometric progression, when one cell splits into two cells through a process called binary fission.

 This process of growth can begin quickly,- in as little as 20 minutes!

 The way the experiment works is that, under the care of a qualified instructor, sterile powdered agar is mixed with water and nutrients, and heated and poured into an empty petri dish.
 Then a source of bacteria is added.
 The most common method of adding bacteria is to place a dirty coin right in the middle of the dish.
 The bacteria will start to grow immediately, and over a period of days the students can watch as the dish fills up with the fuzzy bacteria.

 As the nutrients are devoured, the fuzzy bacteria completely fill the dish.
 And then finally, when the nutrients are depleted, the colony dies off.

 Global warming,- is a real thing.

 We are living in a closed system.

-Are we are nothing more than mindless bacteria?
-Gobbling up our resources and expanding?
+Are we no better than a dish full of mindless bacteria, gobbling up our resources, and expanding?
 Until there is nothing left?